 “We hear often, ‘Be the person you needed when you was younger,’ but it really hit home during the application process, and I became immersed in how I could be a great counselor and role model for my future students,” says Sparks.

 Wanting to be debt-free, he saved up $10,000 from his paychecks that year.
 The following fall he enrolled in the clinical mental health counseling master’s program while continuing to mop floors, clean bathrooms, and empty industrial sized trash cans at the high school.

 Living at home with his mom, he was sometimes able to devote the bulk of his paycheck to tuition.
 He also squirreled away a full week’s paycheck, $500, to start the Jesse Sparks Scholarship, awarded each year to a Rindge senior with the top essay on overcoming adversity.
 He awarded the fourth scholarship this spring.
 Additionally, Sparks and his friends started a scholarship to give one student from his neighborhood $1,000 toward college.

 He did all of this while working incredibly long hours.

 “I haven't slept for three years.”

-“There are few people like Jesse,” says Professor Dalia Llera, who first met Sparks when he interviewed for the counseling program, and she later became his advisor.
+“There are few people like Jesse,” says Professor Dalia Llera, Sparks' advisor who first met Sparks when he interviewed for the counseling program.
 “He is a compassionate, selfless, strong and resilient individual who is determined to follow his dreams while offering pathways for youth to reach their own.”